 Dr. Zemek is a pediatric emergency researcher with experience in multicenter studies, randomized controlled trials, and systematic reviews.
 He has research experience in pediatric concussion, including systematic reviews, guideline development, health administrative datasets, derivation and validation of clinical prediction rules, and interventional trials.
-Dr. Zemek is leading a national research program on pediatric concussion, through which he conducted the largest concussion study in the world to-date examining the predictors for Persistent Post-Concussion Symptoms in children suffering a concussion (5P study).
-He also led an international team for the development of guidelines for the management of pediatric concussion.
+Dr. Zemek is leading a national research program on pediatric concussion, through which he conducted the largest pediatric concussion study in the world to-date examining the predictors for Persistent Post-Concussion Symptoms in children suffering a concussion (5P study).

-Dr. Zemek co-leads the Living Guideline for Diagnosing and Managing Pediatric Concussion, a project that is supported by the Ontario Neurotrauma Foundation.
-Information for patients and families on these guidelines can be found here, and Clinical Recommendations for health care professionals providing care for pediatric patients with a suspected concussion can be found here.
+Dr. Zemek co-leads the Living Guideline for Pediatric Concussion, a project that is supported by the Ontario Ministry of Health.
+Information for patients and families on these guidelines can be found here and Clinical Recommendations for health care professionals providing care for pediatric patients with a suspected concussion can be found here.

-Through Pediatric Emergency Research Canada (PERC), Dr. Zemek is also an investigator on multiple asthma studies and mental health studies of children presenting to the Emergency Department
+Dr. Zemek is the chair of the Pediatric Emergency Research Canada (PERC) network and is also an investigator on multiple asthma studies, the PATCH COVID-19 antibody study, and mental health studies of children presenting to the Emergency Department.

 Canadian Anaphylaxis Network- Predicting Recurrence after Emergency Presentation for Allergic REaction (CAN-PREPARE): A Prospective, Cohort Study Protocol